NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 [I 18:02:27.209 NotebookApp] Accepting one-time-token-authenticated connection from ::1
 ```

-> **A note for Windows users** <br>
+!!!
+Info "A note for Windows users"
-> If you see the error message `Start : This command cannot be run due to the
+    If you see the error message `Start : This command cannot be run due to the
-> error: The system cannot find the file specified. ...` then try starting
+    error: The system cannot find the file specified. ...` then try starting
-> jupyter with `jupyter notebook --no-browser` then copy the URL given into the
+    jupyter with `jupyter notebook --no-browser` then copy the URL given into the
-> browser directly.
+    browser directly.

 Jupyter Notebook probably opened up a web browser for you automatically,
 otherwise go to the address specified in the message in the terminal.
 Note that